gjpelletier/pstide/README.md

 # Example 3.
 Gridded prediction of tides

 Next we show how to predict the time series of tides in all of the segments, and interpolate the predicted tide series to a grid of the entire Puget Sound.
 The grid we are using is the subset of the [LiveOcean](https://faculty.washington.edu/pmacc/LO/LiveOcean.html) ROMS grid that contains the pstide segments.
 Using grid=True activates pstide to perform the gridded prediction of tides.
-This method produces a netcdf file named pstide_gridded_predictions.nc which contains the tides in every grid cell at every time step.
+This method produces a netcdf file (tides_gridded.nc) which contains the tides in every grid cell at every time step.
 An xarray dataset of the gridded predictions is added to the result dictionary.
-This method also produces the animated gif of the predictions that is shown below.
+This method also produces the animated gif (tides_gridded.gif) of the predictions that is shown below.
 ```
 from pstide import run_pstide
 result = run_pstide(grid=True, start='2024-08-01', interval=5, fps=10, length=1.0)